-Prerequisite: EATM 11B
+Prerequisites: EATM 1, EATM 11B

-This course explores the problems of supervising and training workers.
+Class Hours: 1 lecture, 12 laboratory This course explores the problems of supervising and training workers.
 Techniques of supervision are discussed and the student is given the opportunity to apply this knowledge in the college's animal facility.
-Special topics pertaining to animal management are presented.
+Special topics pertaining to animal management are explored.